 Information sources are usually organized by type.
 Books, journal articles, blogs, photographs, data sets, patents, are all types of sources commonly used for research.
 See the Identifying Primary Sources page in this guide for more information about various types of sources.

 An Interview is an example of a primary source.

 Image courtesy of https://weloty.com/3-tips-for-recording-research-interviews/

-A source may be in print or some type of physical format.
-Sources are also available electronically such as an e-Book.
+A source may be in print or other types of physical format.
+Additionally, sources are also available electronically such as an e-Book.

 In other words, to say you have an article, song or movie does not imply you have an article in print, a CD of a song or a DVD of a movie.
 All these formats are available in print and digital versions, and you, the researcher, must decide which method of delivery you prefer or which is most readily available at time of need.

 The Taft College Library has both CDs and DVDs available for checkout.
 Below are examples from our catalog.